Example thank-you notes

 The following sample thank-you notes illustrate the kinds of things donors would love to hear about you and the impact their generosity has had on your life.
 When submitting a thank-you letter, please consider sharing a photo as well.
 Donors love knowing who their generosity is helping out.

 Dear Dr. Smith,

 My name is Sara Jones and I am a 2020-2021 recipient of the Dr. Smith Family Scholarship.
 I was honored to receive this scholarship and am grateful for the opportunities it will provide me.

-As a high school student in a small, valley town in central California, I always dreamed of going to Nevada and then to grad school to become a veterinarian, but because my parents didn't go to college, I was never sure a University education would be possible.
-I've been at Nevada for 2 years now and am realizing my dream every day!
+As a high school student in a small, valley town in central California, I always dreamed of going to Nevada and then to grad school to become a veterinarian, but because my parents didn't go to college, I was never sure a university education would be possible.
+I've been at Nevada for two years now and am realizing my dream every day!
 Through my veterinary science major, I've been able to work directly with faculty and researchers in laboratory settings right here on campus.
 I'm also involved in the Vet Aide Club where I get to interact with other students planning a career in veterinary medicine.
-I plan to graduate in the spring of 2020 and hope to continue my education nearby so I can return to northern Nevada.
+I plan to graduate in the spring of 2021 and hope to continue my education nearby, so I can return to northern Nevada.

 Without a doubt, this scholarship will play a key role in achieving my educational dreams.
 Because of your generosity, the financial burden placed on me to pursue my education will be reduced.
 That means I can spend more time on my studies, research and extracurricular activities and less time worrying about my finances.
 Thank you for your investment in Nevada and the future of students like me.